 Regeneration The area is not deprived, with LSOAs ranked between the 8th and 10th deprivation deciles in the IMD rankings.
 Therefore, there is little regeneration potential and the area of search is constrained by its size.
 However, there is potential to deliver small employment opportunities that build upon the existing activities.
 R Spatial Planning considerations Land adjacent to Little Eaton and on the urban edge of Derby.
-Site is currently part of Development Consent Order for A38 Derby Junctions upgrade. А

-- Low Potential for strategic growth - Brownfield site to the south of Little Eaton, which is influenced by the adjacent village, the A38 dual carriageway and the River Derwent.
-The area of search is on reasonably flat ground and relatively well enclosed by scrub and vegetation. - A small area of search adjacent to a World Heritage Site (Derwent Valley Mills) - In close proximity to the A38 and the A61 via Little Eaton Island for direct access to Derby city centre.
-Nearby bus provision with regular services between Derby and Belper.
-No nearby rail station. - The size of the area, factoring in the constraints, has low potential as a strategic growth area.
+Site is currently part of Development Consent Order for A38 Derby Junctions upgrade. А Brownfield s carriageway enclosed by A small area In close prov Nearby bus tial for strategic growth site to the south of Little Eaton, which is influenced by the adjacent village, the A3 and the River Derwent.
+The area of search is on reasonably flat ground and relate scrub and vegetation. a of search adjacent to a World Heritage Site (Derwent Valley Mills) ximity to the A38 and the A61 via Little Eaton Island for direct access to Derby city provision with regular services between Derby and Belper.
+No nearby rail station the area, factoring in the constraints, has low potential as a strategic growth area. tively well y centre.